Grilling season is upon us, and this year I’ve decided to master the art of America’s summertime grilling favorite—the hamburger.

 Cover the patties with plastic wrap and transfer to the fridge while you heat up your grill and butter your buns.

-3 Heat the grill: Heat a gas or charcoal grill to 450 to 500°F, or hot enough that you can only hold your hand above the grill grates for about 1 second.
+Heat a gas or charcoal grill to 450 to 500°F, or hot enough that you can only hold your hand above the grill grates for about 1 second.

 Butter the insides of all the buns and set them near the grill.

-4 Grill the burgers: Place patties on the grill over direct heat.
+Place patties on the grill over direct heat.
 Cook to your desired doneness:

 For rare burgers, cook for 4 minutes total (125°F)